 Once you know where your credit health stands from your report card, you can figure out how to fix any issues with a free custom action plan from Credit.com.

-It takes you step by step through your credit report card and gives you action items based on the information you’ve already seen.
-While you may be able to assume much of the information, it’s helpful to check the list and see if you’ve missed anything.
+It takes you step-by-step through your credit report and gives you action items based on the information you’ve already seen.
+While you may be able to assume much of it, it’s helpful to check the list and see if you’ve missed anything.

-As part of your free Credit.com account, you also get access to basic free credit monitoring.
-This basically just updates all of the free services every two weeks to one month.
-So whenever your information is updated with the credit bureaus, you’ll receive a new free educational score, report card, and custom action plan.
+As part of your free account, you also get access to basic free credit monitoring.
+It’s updated every two to four weeks.
+So whenever the credit reporting agencies update your credit report, you’ll receive a new free educational credit score, report card, and custom action plan.

 Credit.com also serves as a resource for offers on various financial products.
 We talked about this when discussing how the website generates income.
 But in reality, this isn’t an uncommon practice for any content website devoted to personal finance.

 Credit.com is upfront with its advertiser disclosure, stating that the products they offer and how they appear on the website may be influenced by how they’re compensated.
-So it’s important for you to do your own independent research on how great an offer is, rather than trusting Credit.com to only provide you with the best options.
+So it would be best if you did your own research on how great an offer is, rather than trusting Credit.com to only provide you with the best options.

-The biggest section of product offers on Credit.com is its Loans page.
-You can view all types of loans at once, or navigate by specific categories.
-The options available include personal loans, student loans, mortgages, auto loans, and debt consolidation loans.
+The biggest section of product offers on Credit.com is its ‘Loans’ page.
+You can view all types of loans at once or navigate by specific categories.
+The options available include personal loans, mortgages, and auto loans.

-All of the loans discussed anywhere on Credit.com are from third party lenders who have partnerships with Credit.com, rather than being loans originated directly through the website.
+All the loans discussed anywhere on the site are from third-party lenders who have partnerships with Credit.com, rather than loans originating directly through the website.
 You can search by your credit rating and loan amount or scroll through every lender partner to view their general terms.

-If you do choose a lender through Credit.com, you’ll simply be redirected to the lender’s page to go through the application process.
-Credit.com also has limited partnerships with two credit repair companies: Lexington Law and CreditRepair.com.
-You can read a review of each one to learn more information.
-For more in-depth reviews and a greater selection of credit repair companies, check out our own review guide.
+If you do choose a lender through them, you’ll be redirected to the lender’s page to go through the application process.
+They also have partnerships with two credit repair companies: Lexington Law and CreditRepair.com.
+For more in-depth reviews of both credit repair companies and a few others, check out our reviews.

 Credit.com Mobile App

-Credit.com is a professional company with a large footprint in the online credit space.
+Credit.com is a professional company with a large footprint in the online credit monitoring space.
 They certainly offer reputable tools that can be helpful in some situations, many of which are free.
-While their free resources aren’t entirely comprehensive, they’re useful for getting your feet wet with what’s going on with your credit.
+While the free resources aren’t entirely comprehensive, they help get your feet wet with what’s going on with your credit.

 If you’re already well on your way to repairing your credit, some more in-depth counseling or service may be of greater benefit.
-Still, Credit.com offers risk-free checks on your credit, and even consistent monitoring to see how you’re doing.
+Still, they offer risk-free checks on your credit scores and consistent, free credit monitoring to see how you’re doing.